ricuswar/git-github-dojo/docs/git-terms.md

 By performing a Git fetch, you are downloading and copying that branch’s files to your workstation.
 Multiple branches can be fetched at once, and you can rename the branches when running the command to suit your needs.

 ## Fork
-Creates a copy of a repository.
+Creates a copy of a repository and associates it with your account.

 ## HEAD
 HEAD is a reference variable used to denote the most current commit of the repository in which you are working.
 When you add a new commit, HEAD will then become that new commit.